Ab Band District: Demographics

-There are four major ethnic groups settled in Ab Band: Buden Khail, Na Khail, Mul Khail and Sorkhail.
+There are five major ethnic groups settled in Ab Band: Baddin Khail, Na Khail, Mul Khail ,Sohail Khail & Nyazi, nomads are also coming during spring until Autumn.There are 60 major villages plus many more scattered households.

 Economy

 Ab Band has no construction projects; its local people regularly go to Pakistan and Iran for work.
 There is also a small bazaar (town) for locals to purchase daily needs and meet neighboring villagers.
 The bazaar is between Bazi and Chawnai villages.
 Ab Band is impoverished, and many of its inhabitants rely on subsistence farming to get through winter.